 Fiscal 2015 Compared with Fiscal 2014.
 Gross profit increased 7% primarily as a result of the 6% increase in sales.
 Our gross margin during fiscal 2015 increased to 34.0% from 33.6% for the prior year.
-The increase was attributable to: (i) the impact of increased revenue from our Healthcare division, which grew faster than our other two divisions, and which historically generates the highest gross margins across the three divisions; (ii) the impact of a reduction in revenues in our Optoelectronics and Manufacturing division, which historically generates the lowest gross margin across the three divisions; and (iii) operational improvements implemented within our Optoelectronics and Manufacturing division.
+The increase was attributable to: (i) the impact of increased revenue from our Healthcare division, which grew faster than our other two divisions, and which historically generates the highest gross margins across the three divisions; and (ii) the impact of a reduction in revenues in our Optoelectronics and Manufacturing division, which historically generates the lowest gross margin across the three divisions.
 These factors were partially offset by increased depreciation associated with our turnkey operations in the Security division.